topofocus/active-orient/README.md

 ```
 It connects the vertices and assigns the attributes to the edge.

-To query a graph,  SQL-like-Queries and Match-statements can be used (see below).
+To query a graph,  SQL-like-Queries and Match-statements can be used (details in the [wiki](https://github.com/topofocus/active-orient/wiki)).

 #### Other Documents